milohr/babe-qt/README.md

 # Babe
 ## Tiny Qt Babe Music Player

-Babe is a tiny Qt music player to add you favorite songs as well to handle your whole music collection (previous unfinished gtk3 version still in my repository)
+#### Babe is a tiny Qt music player to play you favorite songs

+Babe will also handle your whole music collection, letting you create playlists and search trough out your music collection

+(previous unfinished gtk3 version still in my repository)

 you need to have taglib installed in order to compile this app